Category 5 cable: Insulation

 Outer insulation is typically polyvinyl chloride (PVC) or low smoke zero halogen (LS0H).

 Bending radius

 Most Category 5 cables can be bent at any radius exceeding approximately four times the outside diameter of the cable.

 Maximum cable segment length

 The maximum length for a cable segment is 100 m per TIA/EIA 568-5-A. If longer runs are required, the use of active hardware such as a repeater or switch is necessary.
 The specifications for 10BASE-T networking specify a 100-meter length between active devices.
 This allows for 90 meters of solid-core permanent wiring, two connectors and two stranded patch cables of 5 meters, one at each end.

 Conductors

-Since 1995, solid-conductor UTP cables for backbone cabling is required to be no thicker than 22 American Wire Gauge (AWG) and no thinner than 24 AWG, or 26 AWG for shorter-distance cabling.
+Since 1995, solid-conductor unshielded twisted pair (UTP) cables for backbone cabling is required to be no thicker than 22 American Wire Gauge (AWG) and no thinner than 24 AWG, or 26 AWG for shorter-distance cabling.
 This standard has been retained with the 2009 revision of ANSI TIA/EIA 568.